UNIT-Electronics-MX/unit_touchdot_s3/software/documentation/README.md

 ## Introduction

-Unit TouchDot S3 is a compact development board powered by the versatile ESP32-S3 chip, engineered for IoT, AI, and machine learning applications.
-Its design integrates the efficient ESP32-S3 Mini microcontroller—with low power consumption and an optional PSRAM configuration—to support both basic sensor projects and advanced prototypes.
-Additionally, the 3.3V power rail facilitates seamless connectivity with low-voltage components such as LilyPad and QWIIC sensors.
+Unit TouchDot S3 is a compact development board powered by the versatile ESP32-S3 mini chip, Leveraging the ESP32-S3 chip, the Touchdot S3 is a versatile development board crafted for creative wearables, IoT implementations, and smart devices.
+Inspired by the Lilypad aesthetic but delivering modern functionality, it marries a compact form factor with robust connectivity and power management features for seamless prototyping.

 ## Functional Description